Glutamat42/Termux-Desktops/Documentation/evaluation_desktop_environments.md

 | lxqt                     | 1264                      | 4.30           | 0.60             |
 | openbox + minimal tools  | ~350                      | 1.90           | 0.42             |

+# Setting up openbox
+I decided to use openbox.
+During the setup script choose to install openbox.
+This will install a minimal version of openbox.
+After the setup script finished, continue with the setup script in scripts/openbox.